-Learn about the strategy behind the Research Department.
+Learn about the strategy behind SPG's Research & Development department.

-Saskatchewan Pulse Growers (SPG) has aligned its strategy to place specific emphasis on five key result areas (KRAs) including:
+As Saskatchewan Pulse Growers (SPG) sets focus on the next decade of investment, organizational strategy remains focused on five key result areas (KRAs) including:

 - Unlocking yield potential of established pulse crops